civboot/civlua/experiment/NOTES.md

 After that is complete I have a MAJOR overhaul in mind:

-* pkg exports a few globals: `mod, SRCLOC, SRCNAME`.
+* pkg exports a few globals: `mod, DOC_LOC, DOC_NAME`.
 Move them from metaty.lua where I've done an MVP implementation.
   * this is a new standard called the PKG standard.
   * Basically, libraries will now do: `local M = mod and mod'name' or {}`